Updated: Aug 30

 In proper practice, this is really controlled or optimized intensity training.

-By no means do I advocated that anyone approach muscular exhaustion ("failure") so closely, or exceed it as the case may be, to the point of exertion on the last couple of repetitions, that leads to debilitating muscle soreness.
+By no means do I advocated that anyone approach muscular exhaustion ("failure") so closely, or exceed it as the case may be, to the point of exertion on the last couple of repetitions, that it leads to debilitating muscle soreness.

 It is not necessary to be sore in order to confirm that the activity has been effective.